Code-Institute-Submissions/LiamGaff-Book-Marked_AugResub/TESTING.md

 The CSS validator came back with no errors

-The HTML threw up some errors that were due to the use of flask
+The HTML threw up some errors that were due to the use of flask.
+These errors are still being looked into but dont seem to have any effect on the applications performance.

 **continued testing**
+I am still trying to find the best way to call the book API data so that it looks the most presentable.

 ## Bugs